 Programs shall employ one or more method(s) of ensuring timely closing of cases.
-Two possibilities are discussed below, but other alternative methods may be used.
-One method is the generation of case management reports which indicate the length of time cases have been open.
+For example, one method is the generation of case management reports which indicate the length of time cases have been open.
 A review of such reports would tend to indicate whether cases are being timely closed.
 Another method is to run a report of open cases that have had no time keeping entries recorded for the past 90 days.
 This method provides a potential indication that a case might have been completed but not closed.